hardin47/website/Math154/Notes/10-misc.md

 ## SQL

-(Taken from the Teach Data Science blog: https://teachdatascience.com/sql/)
+(Taken from the Teach Data Science blog: https://teachdatascience.com/sql/, this entry written by Nick Horton)

 SQL (pronounced *sequel*) stands for [Structured Query Language](https://en.wikipedia.org/wiki/SQL); it is a language designed to manage data in a relational database system.